alexwlchan/alexwlchan.net/src/_drafts/attribution-gets-axed.md

 It was clearly an edit of another video, with fast-paced cuts to make it accommodate a short attention span -- and again with no attribution.
 This was a little harder to find -- I had to search several frames in Google Lens before I found [a summary on a Russian website][summary], which had a link to [a YouTube video][chess_yt] by metalworker and woodworker Левша (Levsha).

-This video is four times longer than the cut-up version I found, in higher resolution, and with commentary.
+This video is four times longer than the cut-up version I found, in higher resolution, and with commentary from the original creator.
 I don't speak Russian, but YouTube has auto-translated subtitles.
-Now I know how this amazing set was made, in the words of its creator, and I have a much better understanding of the materials and techniques involved.
+Now I know how this amazing set was made, and I have a much better understanding of the materials and techniques involved.
 (This includes the delightful name [Wenge wood][wenge], which I'd never heard before.)

 {% youtube https://www.youtube.com/watch?v=QoKdDK3y-mQ %}